gl0wyy/gl0wsearch/README.md

 <div align='center'>
 <img src='https://user-images.githubusercontent.com/98056797/201240451-d09a459d-175a-45cf-8f75-457247971eed.png'></img>

-gl0wsearch is a tool programmed in Python to brute-force web server directories and vhosts/subdomains.
-I will be consistently improving the tool and adding new
-If you have any feedback or suggestions please message me on discord: gl0wy#5751
+gl0wsearch is a tool programmed in Python used to brute-force web server directories and vhosts/subdomains.
+I will be consistently improving the tool and adding new features.
+If you have any feedback or suggestions please contact me on discord: gl0wy#5751

 ![cmd](https://user-images.githubusercontent.com/98056797/201212419-1e6a62ca-6b36-48c5-aab5-141f7edf7649.png)
 </div>